 After leaving University, Pendderwen took employment with the Internal Revenue Service (IRS) and the Department of Health, Education and Welfare, but hated the restrictions imposed on people by federal bureaucracy.
 In 1974 Nemeton published three issues of the ‘Nemeton’ a new-age pagan magazine, but lack of interest forced the magazine to fold.
 More successful was his first recording album “Songs for the Old Religion” in 1975, which gained him a respectful place in the Pagan community.

-In 1976 Pendderwen finally got a chance to visit Wales in England, on a trip that had a profound influence on him.
+In 1976 Pendderwen finally got a chance to visit England and Wales, UK, on a trip that had a profound influence on him.
 He not only met his Welsh correspondence friend Deri Ap Arthur, he also met many other active figures in the growing Wicca movement, among them Alex Saunders and Stuart Farrar.
 While there he made a pilgrimage to the Eisteddfod in Wales, the ancient annual gathering of bards for artistic competition in Welsh music, poetry and drama.
 He was particularly moved when on the last day of the ceremonies, he was honoured on stage as a foreigner of Welsh descent.
 Later on a visit to Ireland and Tara Hill in County Meath, he had a terrifying vision of the Morrigan, one of the forms of the ancient Irish war Goddess, Badb, which made him identify more closely with the archetypal “Sacred King”.